One of the most pressing questions in network marketing or MLM is: Should I focus on retailing or building a network?

 DEMAND VS SUPPLY

-- The Risk: Once customers become familiar with the product, they may seek membership or alternate ways to obtain benefits, often turning to other distributors or even competing sources.
+⚠️ The Risk: Once customers become familiar with the product, they may look for ways to buy at a lower cost—possibly signing up as members under someone else or seeking competing sources.

 THE DIGITAL CONSUMER